The 10 Best TV Show Soundtracks You Have to Hear Right Now

 In its frenetic third season, the series continues to perfectly encapsulate the frantic pace of things at Mutiny through a blend of classic material of the time from Gary Numan, Billy Joel, Thomas Dolby, Tom Waits, the Housemartins and 39 Clocks (!) and songs from such ’80s-steeped modern acts as Cullen Omori, Operators and Ruelle.
 They even find a way to make Go West’s “The King of Wishful Thinking” seem hip.

-Some of us more uncouth individuals may have tuned in to this acclaimed series for the Nicole Kidman sex scenes alone.
+Some of us more uncouth individuals may have tuned in to this acclaimed series for a glimpse of Nicole Kidman in the nude.
 But we stuck around for the incredible music that provides the atmosphere for the HBO limited series Big Little Lies, a smorgasbord of soul music from acts like Charles Bradley, Michael K., Leon Bridges, Irma Thomas and co-star Zoe Kravitz, channeling the sultry vibe of her mom’s High Fidelity character more than her funky father Lenny with the dark doo-wop of “Don’t.”

 2) Luke Cage